 - Be prepared for lots of flirting!
 The blocos are about drinking, socialising, dancing and for many kissing!
 If you are part of a couple don’t stress out about the approaches towards your boyfriend or girlfriend.

 - Bathrooms are few and far between and when you find one often the que can feel like eternity.
 So, if you come across a good bathroom opportunity take advantage of it.

 - Get your costumes ready!
 Carnival is the time to get dressed up however you like!
 Indulge in your fantasies and become a superhero, policeman, pirate, cartoon character, movie star, unicorn or whatever your heart desires.
 Or just wear something bright and colourful, or weird and wonderful!
 Remember that it is hot so choose an outfit that is light and comfortable.
-But have a look online and play around for some fun options here.
+But have a look online and play around for some fun options here on Amazon.

 Where to stay in Recife/Olinda?

 Are you wondering where to stay for carnival Recife or Olinda?
 Well both these neighbouring cities offer plenty of options for all budgets and levels of comfort.
 It is pretty easy to get to and from the two cities so regardless of where you stay, you are able to easily explore the other.